timschott/interview-prep/ds/ml-conceptual.md

     * P(A or B) = P(A) + P(B)
     * P(A and B) = 0
     * for example, team A wins and team B wins

-* diff bt parametric and non parametric model?
-  * parametric example
-  * non parametric example
-* how do we evaluate a model?
+## Statistics

+### Testing

 * explain a statistical significance test
-  * t - test rundown (a/b)
+  * test rundown
+  * when to use a z-test
+  * when to use a t-test
+  * what distribution to use
+* what is a z score?
+* what is a t score?
+* how to calculate interval of acceptance from sig level
 * what is type I
 * what is type II
-* explain cross validation
-  * leave one out
+* what is statistical power
+* what is a significance level
+* what is homoskedasticity
+* what is ANOVA
+* what is a confidence interval?
+* what is a p value?
+* what is chi squared
+* what is A/B testing
+  * A/B testing is just another way of setting up a hypothesis test.
+  * average revenue per user, Gaussian
+  * `t.test(data1, data2, var.equal=TRUE)	`
-  * k-fold
+  * use a t-test

+## NLP

 * what is stemming?
 * what is lemmatization?
 * when would you want to keep stop words?
 * explain word embeddings.
-* what is chi squared
-* what is ANOVA
-* what is a confidence interval?
-* what is a p value?
-* what is statistical power?
 * why is BERT so good?
     * transformers
     * attention